Lee20171010/symbol-window/README.md

     - **Optimized Matching**: Uses regex permutations for fast multi-keyword matching.

 ### 3. Database Mode (New!)
-For large workspaces where standard LSP search is slow or incomplete, Symbol Window now offers a high-performance **Database Mode**.
+For large workspaces where standard LSP search is slow or incomplete, Symbol & Relation Window now offers a high-performance **Database Mode**.
 - **SQLite Backend**: Indexes workspace symbols into a local SQLite database for instant search results.
 - **Persistent Index**: The index persists across sessions, so you don't have to wait for re-indexing every time you open VS Code.
 - **Incremental Updates**: Automatically detects file changes and updates the index in the background.
 - **Hybrid Search**: Combines the speed of database lookups with the accuracy of LSP symbol parsing.
 - **Visual Indicator**: The UI clearly labels this mode as **PROJECT WORKSPACE (DATABASE)**.

+### 4. Relation Window (New!)
+A dedicated view for exploring the **Call Hierarchy** of your code.
+-   **Incoming & Outgoing Calls**: Easily switch between seeing who calls a function (Callers) and what functions it calls (Callees).
+-   **Auto-Sync**: The view automatically updates to show the hierarchy of the symbol under your cursor.
+-   **Deep Search Integration**: Like the Symbol Window, the Relation Window uses a hybrid approach.
+If standard LSP call hierarchy is incomplete (common in C/C++), it falls back to `ripgrep` to find textual references and maps them to symbols.
+-   **Filtering**: Filter the hierarchy by symbol kind (e.g., show only Functions, hide Variables).
+-   **History**: Navigate back and forward through your exploration history.

+### 5. Reference Window (New!)
+A dedicated view for **Lookup References**.
+-   **Find References**: Quickly find all references to a symbol across the workspace.
+-   **Code Preview**: Preview the code surrounding the reference without opening the file.
+-   **Navigation**: Jump to the reference location with a single click.

-### 4. Native Experience
+### 6. Native Experience
 - **UI**: Built with `@vscode/webview-ui-toolkit` to match VS Code's native design.
 - **Icons**: Uses standard VS Code Codicons.
 - **Theme Aware**: Automatically adapts to Light, Dark, and High Contrast themes.